The-Taggart-Institute/responsible-red-teaming/lectures/1.infrastructure_design/README.md

 https://drive.google.com/drive/folders/1ZbAWuDrBkMiyCQUfJeugdPso9gbON_7e?usp=sharing

+The password for the Sliver 7Z folder is `RRTonTTI`

 The original source code and license for Sliver are also included in the share.
 Please review the license before using the Sliver software.